day8/re-frame/docs/README.md

 cd ..
 ```

-If using PowerShell on Windows:
+If using PowerShell on Windows (and I'm told this is also the right commandline for Mac):
 ```sh
 docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material:5.1.1
 ```
-or, using linux:
+or, if you are using linux:
 ```sh
 docker run --rm -it -p 8000:8000 -v "%cd%":/docs squidfunk/mkdocs-material:5.1.1
 ```